charlie1404/resume/README.md

 # Resume

-A simple repo that generates a PDF resume from JSON data.
-Simply enter your information in the `src/data.json` file and push repo to github.
-Automated commit will push the resume.pdf after your commit.
+Simply enter your information in the `src/*.mjs` files and some hard coded string.
+Then push commit to github.
+Automated commit from CI will be pushed with updated resume.pdf.

 ## Usage

 1. Clone the repository: `git clone https://github.com/charlie1404/resume.git`
-2. Enter your information in the `src/data.json` file.
+2. Change data
-3. push your commit
+3. push your commit (disabled actions for now)

 ## Requirements